michaelkinnas/Reducing-Inference-Energy-Consumption-Using-Two-Complementary-CNNs/README.md

                         (e.g. 'resnet20.pth').
 If not set the default pretrained CIFAR-10 model weights will be used.
 ```

+The results are saved in a `complementarity.csv` file in the same directory that you run the script.

 ### Examples of use
 ```console